matihost/monorepo/terraform/aws/aws-iam/README.md

 * Policy: _AllowPassingInstanceProfileToEC2_ to be able to pass instance profile to EC2 instance

-* Policy: _AllowDecodeAuthorizationMessages_ tp be able to decode encoded authorization errors
+* Policy: _AllowDecodeAuthorizationMessages_ to be able to decode encoded authorization errors

-* Group : _LimitedAdmin_ - it contains above policies, plus ViewOnlyAccess, network and system admin It does not allow IAM modifications - except IAMUserChangePassword (ability for an IAM user to change their own password).
+* Group : _IamAdmin_ - group allowing IAM modification, user and policies management

-  IAM modifications are assumed to be performed only by root account or temporarily granted AdministratorAccess IAM User.
+* Group : _LimitedAdmin_ - it contains above policies, plus ViewOnlyAccess, network, lambda and system admin It does not allow IAM modifications - except IAMUserChangePassword (ability for an IAM user to change their own password).

 * Roles and Instance Profiles: